 The deaths of George Floyd and Rayshard Brooks reignited conversations about racism, unfairness, and the relationship between blacks and cops.
 The subject is also what surrounds a more personal talk that African American parents have had with their kids for years.

-"My parents had it with me and sister," Sanya Whitaker Gragg told CBN News.
-"My husband's parents had it with him and all of our friends, we know that when you mention the talk, you're referring to the conversation you have about interacting with law enforcement."
+"My parents had it with me and my sister," Sanya Whitaker Gragg told CBN News.
+"My husband's parents had it with him.
+And all of our friends, we know that when you mention the talk, you're referring to the conversation you have about interacting with law enforcement."

 Having "The Talk" with the Next Generation

 Gragg, who lives in Tulsa, Oklahoma, has since felt the need to extend this "Talk" to her sons.

 "Make sure your hands are visible," she recalls telling them.
 "Don't put them in your pockets, you can't reach for anything.
 The objective is for you to come home alive."

 Gragg first shared this message when her sons were younger.
 She recalled telling them why they even needed to be cautious playing with their water guns.

 "We had to tell them they could only play with their water guns in the backyard," said Gragg.
 "They couldn't play with them in the front yard.
 They could not leave our yard and go to someone else's house with these water guns.
 Because of the color of their skin, they are not always going to be perceived in a good light."

 Research from the American Psychological Association found that police are more likely to mistake black boys as young as 10 as older and less innocent.
 They are also likely to face violence by police.

 12-year-old Tamir Rice was shot and killed by police in Ohio in 2014 when his toy gun was mistaken for a real one.